-One thousand ninety-three days: that’s how long it’s been since the CP Women’s Open was last played in 2019.
+One thousand ninety-three days: that’s how long it’s been since the CPKC Women’s Open was last played in 2019.
 Following an Opening Ceremony on the first tee at Ottawa Hunt and Golf Cub, Canada’s National Open Championship saw its long-awaited and jubilant return.

 Paula Reto fired a course-record, 9-under 62 to take a two-shot lead into Friday’s second round.
-Reto’s round of 62 bettered the previous Ottawa Hunt course record of 63 shot by Brooke Henderson at the 2017 CP Women’s Open.
+Reto’s round of 62 bettered the previous Ottawa Hunt course record of 63 shot by Brooke Henderson at the 2017 CPKC Women’s Open.
 The Cape Town, South Africa native carded nine birdies and currently sits 74th in the Race to CME Globe Standings.

 “You know, usually when I make two, three birdies I feel like it’s going to be a good day whether I either make a few more or not.
 Usually under par is always good,” said Reto.
 “But to go low is always fun.
 And to have no bogeys.
 I saved two really good par saves, which was nice.
 So that kind of kept the momentum going for a low round.”

 Narin An of South Korea sits alone in second at 7-under 64, with Americans Robynn Ree, Lilia Vu, and Emma Talley sharing third position at 6-under.

 Alena Sharp of Hamilton, Ont. and Maddie Szeryk of London, Ont. carded the low Canadian rounds of the day at 4-under 67 (T16).